 In the case of cryptojacking, the best defence is a good offence.
 In addition to employing a preventative, risk-based approach to your SMB’s IT security needs, be sure to apply the following tactics:

-Take a proactive approach to protecting your SMB with the help of GAM Tech’s Risk Assessment.
-Or, learn more about our affordable, fully comprehensive managed IT services by booking your Free Consultation today.
+Take a proactive approach to protecting your SMB with the help of GAM Tech’s Free IT Audit.
+Learn more about our affordable, fully comprehensive managed IT services by booking your Free Consultation today.

 Related: